kkibria/slideshow-dist/md/chuserman.md

 Check the
 <a target="_blank" rel="noopener noreferrer" href="?ch=frontmatter">Front Matter Reference Manual</a>
 to learn function of these directives and how they are used.

+> As an exercise, try to figure out how you can see the
+> source file for the Front Matter Reference Manual.
+> Hint: try to correlate the url for this manual and
+> the url of its source file to get a clue.